cmoon4/backyard_birdbot/README.md

 This project is my first Python project, so my main goal was to learn more about Python through experience.
 The entire program is run through *bird_detect.py*.

 ## Methods
 As stated, the aim of the project is to use existing ML models to first detect birds then classify what species it belongs to.
 We won't be training any new models here.
 For object detection, we use the SSD Openimages v4 model published as part of TensorFlow Object Detection API (https://tfhub.dev/google/openimages_v4/ssd/mobilenet_v2/1).
 For classifying bird species, we fortunately have a lightweight bird species classification model also by TensorFlow/Google (https://tfhub.dev/google/aiy/vision/classifier/birds_V1/1).
-We'll use OpenCV to capture our image and feed it to the models.
+We use OpenCV to capture our image and feed it to the models.
+We'll attempt to describe the code below, please skip this section if not interested.

 We first import some libraries and some simple helper functions (the rest can be seen in the actual file: *bird_detect.py*):